-Intracytoplasmic sperm injection or ICSI - often referred to as micromanipulation - is a revolutionary assisted reproduction technique used to treat male factor infertility.
-ICSI is used in conjunction with in vitro fertilization (IVF), meaning the eggs are mixed with sperm outside the body.
+Intracytoplasmic sperm injection or ICSI - often referred to as micromanipulation - is used in conjunction with in vitro fertilization (IVF), meaning the eggs are mixed with sperm outside the body.

-The procedure starts with retrieving eggs from the woman, then injecting a single sperm directly into each egg to achieve fertilization.
-The eggs are injected using specially designed microscopes, needles and micromanipulation equipment, in a very delicate procedure.
+The procedure starts with retrieving eggs from the patient, then injecting a single sperm directly into each egg to achieve fertilization.
+The eggs are injected using specially designed microscopes, glass needles and micromanipulation equipment, in a very delicate procedure.
 The process is repeated for each egg.
-The eggs are then examined for signs of fertilization so they may be transferred into the uterus.
+The eggs are then examined for signs of fertilization while in the incubator (EmbryoScope®) so they may develop into embryos and later be transferred into the uterus.